-The use of live, or automated, facial recognition (LFR) software by law enforcement in public places is increasing rapidly in the UK.
+The use of live or automated, facial recognition (LFR) software by law enforcement in public places is fast increasing in the UK.
 It enables rapid surveillance of thousands of people.
+However, the increased use of LFR also highlights the tricky balance between an individuals’ right to privacy and the need for police powers to keep us safe.

 Whilst the use of LFR software to locate serious offenders has obvious benefits to law enforcement authorities, concerns have been raised by civil liberties groups and the Information Commissioner’s Office (ICO) about infringement of privacy and inherent bias in the technology.